codeforeauclaire/vms/README.md

 ## VMS Easy setup development enviornment

-Use these instructions to setup a temporary* development environment of this project for yourself.
+Use these instructions to setup a temporary* development environment of this project.

 1. Fork this repository
 1. Create a new [Virtual Machine](http://vms.codeforeauclaire.org/) (1gb+ recommended) >> SSH in >> Run (or read) vms quick install